wwmoraes/site/content/posts/automation-is-not-just-a-word/index.md

 ## Quotes

+{{< cite "Carla Geisser, Google SRE" >}}
-> "If a human operator needs to touch your system during normal operations, you
-> have a bug.
-The definition of normal changes as your systems grow."
+If a human operator needs to touch your system during normal operations, you have a bug.
+The definition of normal changes as your systems grow.
->
-> - Carla Geisser, Google SRE
+{{< /cite >}}

 ---

+{{< cite "Joseph Bironas, Google SRE" >}}
-> "If we are engineering processes and solutions that are not automatable, we
-> continue having to staff humans to maintain the system.
-If we have to staff
-> humans to do the work, we are feeding the machines with the blood, sweat, and
-> tears of human beings.
-Think The Matrix with less special effects and more
-> pissed off System Administrators."
+If we are engineering processes and solutions that are not automatable, we continue having to staff humans to maintain the system.
+If we have to staff humans to do the work, we are feeding the machines with the blood, sweat, and tears of human beings.
+Think The Matrix with less special effects and more pissed off System Administrators.
-{source="Joseph Bironas, Google SRE"}
+{{< /cite >}}

 ---

+{{< cite "Federico García Lorca" >}}
-> "Besides black art, there is only automation and mechanization."
+Besides black art, there is only automation and mechanization.
-{source="Federico García Lorca"}
+{{< /cite >}}

 ---

+{{< cite "Traditional SRE saying" >}}
-> "Hope is not a strategy."
+Hope is not a strategy.
-{source="Traditional SRE saying"}
+{{< /cite >}}

 ---

+{{< cite "Site Reliability Engineering: How Google Runs Production Systems" >}}
-> "SRE hates manual operations, so we obviously try to create systems that don’t
-> require them.
-However, sometimes manual operations are unavoidable."
+SRE hates manual operations, so we obviously try to create systems that don’t require them.
+However, sometimes manual operations are unavoidable.
-{source="Site Reliability Engineering: How Google Runs Production Systems"}
+{{< /cite >}}

 ## Extras